TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 There are, however, enough ways to crash Python with :mod:`ctypes`, so you should be careful anyway.
-The :mod:`faulthandler` module can be helpful in debugging crashes (e.g. from segmentation faults produced by erroneous C library calls).
+The :mod:`faulthandler` module can be helpful in debugging crashes (e.g. kutoka segmentation faults produced by erroneous C library calls).

 ``None``, integers, bytes objects and (unicode) strings are the only native